H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 Harmony for Hope, Inc. is a West Virginia community nonprofit formally established in 2017.
 Its founders and collaborators bring community arts, heritage, volunteer-service, and local-development experience dating to 2011.

-This repository organizes the materials supporting Harmony for Hope's **Community Connectivity & Local Knowledge Portfolio**: a practical, place-based effort to build locally governed access, heritage interpretation, resilient public information, and community stewardship for Mount Hope and the New River Gorge region of West Virginia.
+This repository organizes the materials supporting Harmony for Hope's **Community Connectivity & Local Knowledge Portfolio**: a practical, place-based effort to build locally governed access, heritage interpretation, resilient public information, community stewardship, and locally rooted leadership capacity for Mount Hope and the New River Gorge region of West Virginia.

 ---